system-transparency/stfe/doc/design.md

 hash function or signature scheme.

 #### What if the data publisher must use a specific signature scheme or format?
-You may _cross-sign_ the data as follows.
+They may _cross-sign_ the data as follows.
-1. Sign the opaque data as you normally would.
+1. Sign the data as they're used to.
-2. Hash the opaque data and use that as the leaf's checksum.
-Sign the leaf using the log's signature scheme.
+2. Hash the data and use the result as the leaf's checksum to be logged.
+3. Sign the leaf using the log's signature scheme.

-First the end-user verifies that the normal signature is valid.
-Then the end-user lets the additional tooling (that is already required) verify the rest.
+For verification, the end-user first verifies that the usual signature from step 1 is valid.
+Then the end-user uses the additional tooling (which is already required) to verify the rest.
 Cross-signing should be a relatively comfortable upgrade path that is backwards compatible.
 The downside is that the data publisher may need to manage an additional key-pair.